Cheyenne232025S/dynamical-systems/README.md

 - We would meet every Thursday (occasionally Wednesday or Friday), discuss and compare our solutions
 - divide and assign the 5 problems to be written up in LaTex and turned in by 11:59 each Friday.
 We would take turns who wrote up 3/5 problems.

 Overall this appraoch was very successful, and it was really benefical to solidfying the material I was learning as I often would explain my answers to my partner.
-Additionally, wirtting up the solutions helped me solidify and understand the material as it forced me to think about it again and deliever the answer in a consice and percise way.
+Additionally, wirtting up the solutions helped that cause as it forced me to think about it again and deliever the answer in a consice and percise way.